 On December 11, 2017, purported Rite Aid shareholders filed an amended complaint in a putative class action lawsuit in the United States District Court for the Middle District of Pennsylvania (the "M.D.
 Pa. action") arising out of transactions contemplated by the merger agreement between the Company and Rite Aid.
 The amended complaint alleged that the Company and certain of its officers made false or misleading statements regarding the transactions.
 The Court denied the Company's motion to dismiss the amended complaint on April 15, 2019.
-The Company filed an answer and affirmative defenses, discovery commenced, and plaintiffs have filed a motion for class certification.
-The Company's response to that motion was filed on December 20, 2019.
+The Company filed an answer and affirmative defenses, discovery commenced, and the Court granted plaintiffs' motion for class certification.

 In June 2019, a Fred's, Inc. shareholder filed a nearly identical lawsuit to the M.D.
 Pa. action in the United States District Court for the Western District of Tennessee, except naming Fred's, Inc. and one of its former officers along with the Company and certain of its officers.
 Lead plaintiffs filed an amended complaint on November 4, 2019, which is substantially the same as the original complaint.
-The Company's motion to dismiss to the amended complaint was filed on December 19, 2019.
+The Company's motion to dismiss to the amended complaint is fully briefed and awaits the Court's ruling.